Sign-up for 10% OFF your first order 🔐

 What is UPF clothing and do you need it?

 Recently, I was with a group of guys for a few days who I hadn't met before.
-A good friend called Matt invited me away on a long weekend to Spain with a small group of his friends.
-It was actually a music pilgrimage to hear some good music but on top of that, it also gave me a brief taster of summer before things start to go mad for us.
+A good friend called Matt invited me away on a long weekend with a small group of his close friends.
+It was a bit of a music pilgrimage to hear see some DJs and give us all a brief taste of summer.

-Naturally, we all got to know each other and after 24 hours of being together, one of the group asked me if LifeJacket had changed my behaviour in the sun.
-He said he'd noticed me get out of the sea and put a top on straight away.
-At the time of the conversation, I was the only person sitting in the sun with a long-sleeved top on.
+We all got to know each other and after 24 hours of being together, somebody asked me if LifeJacket had changed my behaviour in the sun.
+He noticed me get out of the sea and put a top on straight away.
+At the time, I was the only person sitting in the sun with a long-sleeved top on.
+That got me thinking...

 So, what's changed?